Akbar Road: Junctions

 This road, along with its adjoining roads, form the exclusive V.V.I.P zone where India's topmost powerful politicians live, which includes cabinet ministers and senior MPs.
 It is yards away from the Parliament and the Presidential Palace.

 Controversy

-In 2016 General Vijay Kumar Singh demanded that Akbar Road be renamed as Maharana Pratap Singh Road, claiming that the Mughal Emperor of Persian Chagatai Turco-Mongolic descent was an "invader".
-In 2018, the signage was defaced and a banner proclaiming "Maharana Pratap Singh Road" was pasted over the signage.
+In 2016, General V. K. Singh demanded that the Akbar Road should be renamed as Maharana Pratap Singh Road, claiming that the Mughal emperor of Persian Chagatai Turco-Mongolic descent was an "invader".
+In 2018, its signage was defaced and a banner proclaiming "Maharana Pratap Singh Road" was pasted over it.
 An FIR was registered by the police.